ICD 10 Code For Hypothyroidism (2023)

 What causes Hypothyroidism?

-icd 10 code hypothyroidism is a condition characterized by an underactive thyroid gland, which results in reduced or stopped production of thyroid hormones.
+ICD 10 code hypothyroidism is a condition characterized by an underactive thyroid gland, which results in reduced or stopped production of thyroid hormones.
 There are many causes of hypothyroidism, including:

 ● Autoimmune disorders:- The most common cause of hypothyroidism is Hashimoto’s thyroiditis, an autoimmune disorder that occurs when the immune system attacks and destroys the thyroid gland.